 Can I put my Made for Me Manual Breast Pump in the dishwasher?

 You can wash the pump handset components in the top rack of a dishwasher.
 Place the purple duck-bill valve in the cutlery rack or dishwasher pod to keep it safe.

-How do I sterilise my Made for Me Manual Breast Pump?
+How do I sterilize my Made for Me Manual Breast Pump?

-Sterilise all parts of the pump handset using either cold water sterilisation, microwave sterilisation, boiling water, or electric steam sterilisation.
+Sterilize all parts of the pump handset using either cold water sterilization, microwave sterilization, boiling water, or electric steam sterilization.

-For best results use Tommee Tippee electric or microwave sterilisers
+For best results use Tommee Tippee electric or microwave sterilizers

 What should I do if using the breast pump is painful?

 If using this breast pump is more painful than when you breast feed, stop using it immediately.